To all of my fellow friends out there that can’t quite grasp the recognition of your own worth and strengths: this one is for you.

 I was “fortunate” (awful word, but can’t seem to think of a better one at the moment) enough to have already gotten through two whole years of college when I lost my mom.
 By then, at 19 years of age, I was a legal adult who had had some life experience under her belt.
 However, despite this numerical milestone, I had never felt more connected to Bambi– a little fawn learning to walk without the guidance of its mom.
 Though, I now am able to recognize that that horrendous year has given me the strength and courage that I so desperately needed in order to grow and find myself.

 Because I have been able to push through such agonizing personal hardships, I am now quite proud of the person I’ve grown to be.
 The calamities I have lived through, and continue to live through, have prepared me for whatever life has to throw at me next– something quite evident at this moment in time.
-From being forced into a Bambi role to now taking on an entirely new role as a caretaker for my family, I have become more aware of my independence.
+From being forced into a Bambi role to now taking on an entirely new role as a caretaker for my father, I have become more aware of my independence.

 For some odd reason, I think a lot about a specific scene from the 2016 film How To Be Single.
 (I went to see this in theaters with my gal pals when pretty much all of us knew nothing other than singleness.)
 However, I think about this movie, not in comparison to romantic relationships, but when thinking about my individuality as a whole.

 I cannot really remember what the movie is about, but one pivotal scene has seemed to have glued itself to my brain.
 This is referring to the moment when the main character is finally able to pull up the back zipper of her dress all by herself.

 You may be thinking, Where on Earth are you going with this?
 But, trust me, I have a point.

 There is utmost importance in having the capability to zip up a dress on your own.